Cybercrime: What You Need to Know as an Online Business Owner

 You as a Business Owner

-You are in the business of operating an online store that sells products for consumers, and are marketing it to your social media and website channels.
+You are in the business of operating an online store that sells products for consumers and is marketing it to your social media and website channels.
 Your consumers directly purchase from your online channel – creating profiles that include personal details such as their name, contact number, email and address – so that you can deliver your products to them.
 Payments are made online through PayNow or credit card, with all of this crucial personal information being stored on your laptop.

 Let’s say on an unfortunate day, you lose this laptop.
 What’s next?

 You discover what has happened, and now have to inform your customers.
-You prepare to remediate costs related to the cybercrime such as customer service recovery, fines from authorities, and potential litigation from affected parties.
+You prepare to remediate costs related to cybercrime such as customer service recovery, fines from authorities, and potential litigation from affected parties.